What is Eye Asymmetry?

-Asymmetrical or uneven eyes are practically normal and perhaps expected in the general population.
-They can be very subtle or very obvious to the patient and the observer.
-The eye asymmetry could become more apparent when smiling, when tired, etc, depending on the cause.
+What is Eye Asymmetry?
+Asymmetrical or uneven eyes are practically normal but surgery and treatment options can help.
+For that reason, treatment can be very subtle or very obvious to the patient.
+The eye asymmetry could become more apparent when smiling or tired depending on the cause.
 When the difference between the two eyes is more obvious, it can become bothersome to the patient.

-One common cause of eye asymmetry is asymmetric upper eyelid ptosis (droopy upper eyelid), causing the eye with the droopier eyelid to appear smaller.
-There are various causes of upper eyelid ptosis.
-One of the best treatment options is droopy eyelid (ptosis) surgery.
+Another common cause of eye asymmetry is asymmetric upper eyelid ptosis (droopy upper eyelid).
+Due to, the eye with the droopier eyelid appears smaller.
+Furthermore, there are various causes of upper eyelid ptosis.
+One of the best treatment options is ptosis droopy eyelid surgery.

 *See disclaimer below